WorldBrain/Memex/Readme.md

 ### Automatic recompilation

 If the steps above worked, running `make watch` will trigger a quick recompilation every time a source file has been modified.
+It will also trigger a lint watch which will catch all the styling errors in the code.

 If you are testing in Firefox through `make fx-run`/`web-ext`, the extension should also reload automatically.
 Otherwise, depending on which part of the code